* China PMI beats forecasts, US economic growth revised higher

 * Gasoline futures surge as refinery closures sap supply

-SYDNEY, Aug 31 (Reuters) - Investors discovered a taste for the dollar and commodities on Thursday as upbeat Chinese and U.S. economic news whetted appetite for riskier assets globally, even as tensions over North Korea simmered in the background.
+LONDON, Aug 31 (Reuters) - Investors rediscovered a taste for the dollar and commodities on Thursday as upbeat Chinese and U.S. economic news whetted appetite for riskier assets globally, even as tensions over North Korea simmered in the background.

 One big gainer was U.S. gasoline which surged 6 percent to two-year peaks as flooding and damage from Tropical Storm Harvey shut nearly a quarter of U.S. refinery capacity.
 Prices are now up more than 20 percent in the past week.

 Adding to the bullish mood, a survey showed Chinese factory growth unexpectedly accelerated in August, confounding forecasts for a slight slowdown.
 The official PMI firmed to 51.7, from 51.4 in July.

 That gave a fresh boost to industrial metals, with copper nearing its highest since late 2014 and on track for gains of 7 percent for August.

 European share markets opened firmer, with the Eurostoxx 600 up 0.3 percent and London's FTSE, Germany's DAX and France's CAC40 ahead by 0.25 - 0.4 percent.

 Attention was on euro zone inflation data due at 1000 GMT.
 It is expected to show another small rise and should give the European Central Bank comfort ahead of its policy meeting next week.

 U.S. core inflation figures, which will be closely scrutinised by the Federal Reserve as it looks to push on with its recent run of rate hikes, are also due later.